SoftwareAG/c8y-releasenotes/content/release-10-17-0/devices-10-17-0.md

 <tr>
 <td>Device Management</td>
-<td>On the <b>Services</b> tab in the device details, the filter for the "Status" column did not work properly and didn´t return any results when filtering was applied.
+<td>On the <b>Services</b> tab in the device details, the filter for the "Status" column did not work properly and didn't return any results when a filter was applied.
 This is now fixed.</td>
 <td>DM-2002</td>
 <td>10.17.0.87</td>
 </tr>